hbr/alba-lang-description/docs/concept.md

 Alba is a **functional language** in the sense that functions are first class citizens which can be passed around arbitrarily.
 I.e. functions can be argument and return type of functions.
-Furthermore Alba share with functional languages like Haskell and OCaml then support for immutable types.
+Furthermore Alba share with functional languages like Haskell and OCaml the support for immutable types.
 An object is immutable by default unless declared to have a mutable type.

 Although having a strong functional component Alba supports **imperative programming** as well.
 It is possible to declare buffers and arrays as mutable